 Our compelling narratives and evocative photographs capture our clients’ life stories in a way no one else can.
-With a high degree of professionalism we weave together the threads of our clients’ lives to create exceptional heirloom memoirs that can be passed proudly to future generations.
+We weave together the threads of our clients’ lives to create exceptional heirloom memoirs that can be passed proudly to future generations.
 Richly illustrated and deeply researched — our last project included a fact-finding mission to Italy, the ancestral home of our client — our books showcase the joys and struggles of our subjects’ varied lives.

 A companion volume to Giovanna Bueti: A Life, in which The Story Project uncovered previously unknown information about the family.